Slope86/QIRT/docs/tutorials/basic_create_state.md

-# Create a Basic Quantum State
+# Creating a Basic Quantum State

 Let's start with the basics of QIRT: creating a simple quantum state.
 We'll focus on creating the state $|\texttt{00}\rangle$ using bra-ket notation.